A synthetic approach to detecting $v_1$-periodic families: Synthetic analogues of topological -theory

 \section{Synthetic analogues of topological $K$-theory}

-As a warm-up to our synthetic constructions and calculations of various image-of-$J$ spectra, let us show that calculations of the ASSs and ANSSs of $\ko$ and $\KO$, and their odd primary counterparts $\ell$ and $\L$, can easily be obtained in a purely synthetic manner.
-We remind the reader that we are implicitly working in the $p$-complete setting.
+As a warm-up to our synthetic constructions and calculations of various image-of-$J$ spectra, we begin with an analysis of topological $K$-theories in synthetic spectra; recall that we are only starting with the basic assumptions of \Cref{sec:basicassumptions}.\\

+From the point of view of this article, it is not necessary to always consider synthetic analogues such as $\nu \ko$.
+Often, we make a purely synthetic construction, such as that of $\KO_{\BP}$ in \Cref{woodstheoremsection}, show it is a synthetic lift of $\KO$ and compute the associated spectral sequence, and then remark that it actually computes the ANSS for $\KO$.
+In other words, we do not need to label a modified $E$-ASS as a classical $E$-ASS to work with it; a purely synthetic perspective suffices as the end of the day to compute spectral sequences for $\ko$ and $\j$ to prove \Cref{maintheorem}.\\

+We begin with a synthetic proof of the classical \emph{Wood's theorem}.
+Let us remind the reader that we are implicitly working in the $p$-complete setting.